Security & Encryption

 Cached Response Encryption

-When RESTK caches API responses on your device for offline access or history, those cached responses are encrypted at rest using a dedicated encryption key managed by macOS Keychain.
+When RESTK caches API responses on your device for offline access or history, those cached responses are encrypted at rest using a dedicated encryption key held in the OS secure store (macOS Keychain / Windows Credential Manager).
 Clearing your cache securely removes both the encrypted data and its key.

 Forward Secrecy on Sign-Out